minhthai1995/DarkPatternChromeDetection/README.md

 ## Credits
 Thanks to the work of Mathur et al. and Tung et al., we have a full dataset to develop classification models to detect dark patterns as well as their categories.
+Especially, we cannot complete this project without the page segmentation developed by Mathur et al.

 ## License